-Porformance measure Future Performance Future ID Levels of Service (We will know we are meeting the Current Performance Year 1 Year 2 Year 3 Performance (targets) in (we provide) level of service if) 2015/16 2016/17 2017/18 Year 10 2024/25 Comr Community Outcome: Our unique natural environment is healthy and protected.
+Performance measure Futur e Perforn nance Future ID Levels of Service (we provide) (We will know we are meeting the Current Performance Year 1 Year 2 Year 3 Performance (targets) in (we provide) level of service if) 2015/16 2016/17 2017/18 Year 10 2024/25 Comr munity Outcome: Ou r unique natural environment is health y and protected.
 1 Our stormwater Council has resource consents in place for each of the 15 stormwater UDAs.
 Resource consents are held in Council's Confirm database.
 Actual = 0 Resource consents will be obtained in conjunction with catchment management plans for each UDA.
-1 of 15 Richmond 2/15 Motueka 4/15 Takaka & Mapua 15/15 systems do not Compliance with resource consents is Actual = NA ≤1 ≤1 ≤1 ≤1 2 adversely affect or degrade the receiving environment. achieved, as measured by the number of; (New measure, data will be recorded in 0 0 0 0 infringement notices NCS).
-0 0 0 0 enforcement orders, or 0 0 0 0 convictions issued.
-(Mandatory measure 2) Comr nunity Outcome: Ou r urban and rural environments are pl easant, safe and sustainably man aged.
-1 of 15 2 1 All 15 3 We have adequate The number of Urban Drainage Areas that have Catchment Management Plans meets the target.
-A draft plan exists for Richmond and this is be finalised to be the template for the other settlements.
+1 of 15 Richmond 2/15 Motueka 4/15 Takaka & Mapua 15/15 2 systems do not adversely affect or degrade the receiving environment.
+Compliance with resource consents is achieved, as measured by the number of; • abatement notices • infringement notices • enforcement orders, or Actual = NA (New measure, data will be recorded in NCS). ≤1 0 0 0 ≤1 0 0 0 ≤1 0 0 0 ≤1 0 0 0 Comr munity Outcome: Ou convictions issued.
+(Mandatory measure 2) Ir urban and rural environments are pl easant, safe and sustainably mana aged.
+3 We have adequate The number of Urban Drainage Areas that have Catchment Management Plans meets the target.
+Actual = 0 A draft plan exists for Richmond and this is be finalised to be the template for the other settlements.
 The AMP will record progress on completing plans.
-10113 2 4 AILTS 4 knowledge of our stormwater systems capacity and usage to The number of flooding events that occur (per year) is less is less than the target.
+1 of 15 2 4 All 15 4 knowledge of our stormwater systems capacity and usage to The number of flooding events that occur (per year) is less is less than the target.
 As measured through complaints recorded in the Confirm database.
-(Mandatory measure 1) Actual = NA (New measure, data will be recorded in Confirm) <20 <20 <20 <20 5 improvement Number of habitable floors affected in each flood event for each 1000 properties connected to the stormwater system is less than the target.
+(Mandatory measure 1) Actual = NA (New measure, data will be recorded in Confirm) <20 <20 <20 <20 5 facilitate improvement Number of habitable floors affected in each flood event for each 1000 properties connected to the stormwater system is less than the target.
 As measured through complaints recorded in the Confirm database.
 (Mandatory measure 1) Actual = NA (New measure, data will be recorded in Confirm) <5 <5 <5 <5

-Performance measure Future Performance Future ID Levels of Service (We will know we are meeting the Current Performance Year 1 Year 2 Year 1 (targets) in (we provide) level of service if) 2015/16 2016/17 2015/16 Year 10 2024/25 Comn nunity Outcome: Ou r stormwater and essential services are sufficient, efficient and sustaina bly mana ged 6 Our stormwater activities are managed at a level which satisfies the community. % of customers satisfied with the stormwater service.
+Performance measure Futur e Perforn nance Future ID Levels of Service (we provide) (We will know we are meeting the Current Performance Year 1 Year 2 Year 1 Performance (targets) in (we provide) level of service if) 2015/16 2016/17 2015/16 Year 10 2024/25 Comr munity Outcome: Ou r stormwater and essential services are sufficient, efficient and sustaina bly mana ged 6 Our stormwater activities are managed at a level which satisfies the community. % of customers satisfied with the stormwater service.
 As measured through the annual resident survey.
 Actual = 76%.
 The annual residents' survey was undertaken in May/June 2014 and 76% of receivers of the service were found to be satisfied with the service they received.
 This is the second year below the 80% target value.
-80% 80% 80% 80% 7 Complaints per 1000 connections are less than the target - as recorded through Council's Confirm database (Mandatory measure 4) Actual = NA (New measure, data will be recorded in Confirm) <20 <20 <20 <20
+100% 95% 90% 85% 80% 75% 70% 65% 60% 80% 80% 80% 80% 7 Complaints per 1000 connections are less than the target - as recorded through Council's Confirm database Actual = NA (New measure, data will be recorded in Confirm) <20 <20 <20 <20 (Mandatory measure 4)